thevorgx/Dawia_virtual_assistant/README.md

 1. **Login**: Use your Google account to authenticate.
 2. **Configure API Key**: Paste your Mistral API key in the provided field in the sidebar.
-3. **Interact**: You can either type messages or use the microphone button to send voice commands.
+3. **Interact**: You can either type messages or use the microphone button to send speech commands.
 4. **Configure settings**: In the sidebar, customize Dawia's settings, such as API model, voice options, and your user avatar.

 ## Contribution